 - Select your organization if organizations are enabled.

 - The All vCenters/ESXi Hosts page appears that lists all the registered vCenter/hypervisors.

-- You can either select the registered vCenter/hypervisors from the list or select it from the vCenter/ESXi host list in the left navigation pane.
+- You can either select the registered vCenter/ESXi host from the card view or list view or select it from the vCenter/ESXi host list in the left navigation pane.

 - In the navigation pane, click Configured VMs.

 - Click on the virtual machine you want to reconfigure.

 - Click the more options button and click Reconfigure.

 - In the Reconfigure of backup page update the required settings.

 Administrative groups are formed to simplify server management.
 It is a logical categorization of servers and virtual machines that share similar attributes.
 Servers can be grouped based on similar attributes like server type, server location, and operating system.